conda-incubator/conda-store/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We saw tension between the IT/sysadmins and developers who use the environment that they build.
-When IT gets a request for a new package in an environment they need to rebuild the environments and check that the package satisfies their constraints.
+We saw tension between the IT/sysadmins and developers who use the environments that they build.
+When IT gets a request for a new package in an environment, they need to rebuild the environments and check that the package satisfies their constraints.
 This process may take several days and at best will not be immediate.
-While the developers need packages in their environments as soon as possible to do interesting new research.
+While developers need packages in their environments as soon as possible to do interesting new research.
 This situation often led to a lot of frustration on both sides for good reason.
 Conda-store aims to address this by allowing users to control a set of environments in their namespace while allowing IT to having all environments under their control.